JJBR13/Justin-Brown-milestone-project-one/README.md

 ![Colour Palette](assets/img/README/colour.png)

-- The simple fresh, natural shceme was selected.
-To reflect adventures of the outdoor, with the green and blue contrasting whites and to maintain the vibe.
+- The simple, fresh, natural scheme was selected.
+To reflect the adventures of the outdoors, with the green and blue contrasting whites and to maintain the vibe.

-- This pallette was selected to completment the heavy use of images, to sofen and complement them.
-While staying true to the vision of the business and clients desires.
+- This palette was selected to complete the heavy use of images, to soothe and complement them.

 ### Typography

 [*Sourced via google fonts.*](https://fonts.google.com/)

-- Heading: used "Lobster" this is a creative, modern flowing font allowing a quirky vibe through the site.
+- Headings: used "Lobster".
+This is a creative, modern, flowing font, allowing a quirky vibe through the site.

-- Body: Used "Open Sans" commonly with light weight, this font is simple and readable allowing easy processing.
+- Body: Using "Open Sans", is a screen-friendly font.
+This font is simple and readable, allowing easy processing.

 ### Images

-- Imagery was a higly important aspect within this site, as the site aim was to transport the user  into imagening themselves on adventures/ holiday in one of the vans.
+- Imagery was a highly important aspect of this site, as the site's aim was to transport the user into imagining themselves on adventures or holidays in one of the vans.

-- This was achived throughout the site:
+- This was achieved throughout the site:
-    - Hero Section on both home and view Van pages were used to capture the attetntion of the user.
+    - Having a hero section on both the home and view-van pages was used to capture the attention of the user.
-    - The homepage incorporated the "wanderlust gallery", allowing the user to see and picture themseleves within the vans and different locations.
+    - The homepage incorporated the "wanderlust gallery," allowing the user to see and imagine themselves within the vans and different locations.
-    - Under each option of van provided a carousel of images sliding indefinately showing images of the specific type of van.
+    - Under each option of van, a carousel of images slides indefinitely, showing images of the specific type of van.

 ## Website Constuction